Mikaayel/navigation-tfjs-prototype/README.md

 ## Getting Started
 * run ```npm install``` or ```yarn install```
 * run ```npm run dev``` or ```yarn dev```
+* open a browser and set to url localhost:8080

 ## compatibility
 I have only run this prototype on Chrome v69.0.34